-Today we have pulled out our bag with bottle caps to see which easy activities for toddlers we can put together for busy bags where the toddler can play individually.
-And we have come up and put together 5 easy busy bag activities in under 10 minutes!
+Today we have pulled out our bag with bottle caps from the recycle bin to see which easy activities for toddlers we can put together for busy bags where the toddler can play individually.
+And we have come up and put together 5 easy bottle cap busy bag activities in under 10 minutes!

-If you have been around for some time and follow our activities, you know that we love to recycle and reuse and many of our activities are with stuff from recycle bin.
+If you have been around for some time and follow our activities, you know that we love to recycle and reuse and many of our activities are with stuff from the recycle bin.
 There are so many fun games and toys we can make from trash!
 Plus, girls are asking for new toys and reusing stuff is the way to turn something we would throw away in a free new toy!

-And if you wonder what are busy bags, it’s really simple: busy bag or quiet bag is an activity you can prepare in advance and have at hand when you need to get few minutes to do something without your toddler under your feet!
+If you wonder what are busy bags, it’s really simple: busy bag or quiet bag is an activity you can prepare in advance and have at hand when you need to get few minutes to do something without your toddler under your feet!

 BUSY BAG #1 – matching bottle caps by color and size

 You can make it less challenging with only one pair of each color and let them name colors as they find pairs.

 busy bag #2 – sequencing bottle caps by size

-For this activity, you will need to have a larger stash of bottle caps.
+How to Make: For this activity, you will need to have a larger stash of bottle caps.
 We used a mix of plastic and metal bottle caps in different sizes.
 They should all fit inside the largest bottle cap (in this case it’s from a jar).

 busy bag #3 – color match with bottle caps and buttons

-To set up bottle cap and button color match busy bag pick several caps in different colors and find the buttons in matching colors.
+How to Make: To set up bottle cap and button color match busy bag pick several caps in different colors and find the buttons in matching colors.
 As you can see in the picture, we didn’t have any yellow buttons so we ended up with golden button for the yellow cap.

 busy bag #4 – bottle cap and foam sheet color match

-We have girls so hair elastics are something we have all over the house.
-This way they are at least used for something good – matching elastics by color with bottle caps is strengthening toddler’s fine motor skills.
+How to Make: We have girls so hair elastics are something we have all over the house.
+This way they are at least used for something good!
+Prepare hair elastics in same color as bottle caps and put them into a zip lock bag.